 Trump fires agency head who vouched for 2020 vote security

-Trump fired Christopher Krebs in a tweet, saying his recent statement defending the security of the election was “highly inaccurate.”

-While abrupt, the dismissal was hardly surprising.
-Krebs, director of the Cybersecurity and Infrastructure Security Agency, had offered a stream of statements and tweets over the past week attesting to the integrity of the election, directly contradicting Trump’s false assertions of widespread fraud without mentioning the president by name.
+“Honored to serve.
+We did it right," he said in a brief statement on Twitter.
+"Defend Today, Secure Tomorrow.”

+He closed with the phrase “Protect 2020,” which had been his agency’s slogan ahead of the election.

-The firing of Krebs, a Trump appointee, comes as Trump is refusing to recognize the victory of Democratic President-elect Joe Biden and removing high-level officials seen as insufficiently loyal.
-He fired Defense Secretary Mark Esper on Nov.
-9, part of a broader shakeup that put Trump loyalists in senior Pentagon positions.
+The firing of Krebs, a Trump appointee, came the week after the dismissal of Defense Secretary Mark Esper, part of a broader shakeup that put Trump loyalists in senior Pentagon positions.

 A former Microsoft executive, Krebs ran the agency, known as CISA, from its creation in the wake of Russian interference with the 2016 election through the November election.
 He won bipartisan praise as CISA coordinated federal state and local efforts to defend electoral systems from foreign or domestic interference.

-Krebs has repeatedly pushed back against false claims that the election was tainted.
-Earlier Tuesday, he tweeted out a report citing 59 election security experts saying there is no credible evidence of computer fraud in the 2020 election outcome.
+Hours before being dismissed, Krebs tweeted out a report citing 59 election security experts saying there is no credible evidence of computer fraud in the 2020 election outcome.

-Trump fired back on Twitter later in the day.
+Trump responded on Twitter later in the day.
 He repeated unsubstantiated claims about the vote and wrote “effective immediately, Chris Krebs has been terminated as Director of the Cybersecurity and Infrastructure Security Agency.”

-Krebs, from his personal Twitter account, responded: “Honored to serve.
-We did it right.
-Defend Today, Secure Tomorrow."
-He closed with the phrase “Protect 2020,” which had been his agency's slogan ahead of the election.

 Officials with CISA and its parent agency, the Department of Homeland Security, had no immediate comment.